Codecademy/docs/content/html/concepts/semantic-html/terms/nav/nav.md

 ---
-Title: "<nav>"
+Title: '<nav>'
-Description: "Defines a block of navigation links such as menus and tables of contents."
+Description: 'Defines a block of navigation links such as menus and tables of contents.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Semantic"
+  - 'Semantic'
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `<nav>` is used to define a block of navigation links such as menus and tables of contents.